 Brain function is measured on four primary frequencies: Beta, Alpha, Theta and Delta.
 Alpha waves reflect the meditative, relaxing healing mode.
 Beta waves represent the active, busy brain.
 Theta waves reflect light sleep, relaxation and conceptual development.
 Delta waves represent the brain activity during deep sleep, repair mode and energy storage.”
 (10)

 I recommend going with a pediatric chiropractor – you can find a list of them here.

-Children who follow a routine before bed fall asleep more quickly, wake less often during the night, and sleep for an extra hour on average, concluded this study.
+Children who follow a consistent bedtime routine fall asleep more quickly, wake less often during the night, and sleep for an extra hour on average, concluded this study.